biod/sambamba/README.md

 it has not been fixed already.
 Support/installation questions should be aimed at the mailing list.
 The issue tracker is for development issues around the software itself.
-When reporting an issue include the output of the program and the contents of the .log.txt file in the output directory.
+When reporting an issue include the output of the program and the contents of the output directory.

 ## Check list: